Deep Learning-Based Rate-Splitting Multiple Access for Reconfigurable Intelligent Surface-Aided Tera-Hertz Massive MIMO: Introduction

 \subsection{Motivations}

-In recent years, DL techniques have become a hot research topic in the field of communication physical layer transmission.
-In terms of channel estimation, the authors of \cite{Ma_tvt} proposed a deep neural network (DNN)-based channel estimation scheme performed at the UEs, while the authors of \cite{RIS_active1,RIS_active2} proposed DNN-based channel estimation schemes performed at the RIS.
-In terms of CSI feedback, a convolutional neural network (CNN)-based scheme named csiNet and its derivatives were respectively proposed in \cite{csinet1,csinet2,csinet3} to reduce the feedback signaling overhead and improve the feedback accuracy.
-As for the design of effective precoding, the authors of \cite{DL_pre1,DL_pre2,DL_pre3} proposed various types of DL-based precoding schemes.
-These data-driven DL-based schemes do not rely on existing model-based schemes and are able to learn and optimize communication transmission strategies directly from training samples.
+In terms of channel estimation, the authors of \cite{Ma_tvt} proposed a deep neural network (DNN)-based channel estimation scheme performed at the UEs, while the authors of \cite{RIS_active1,RIS_active2} proposed the DNN-based channel estimation schemes performed at the RIS.
+Besides, in terms of CSI feedback, a convolutional neural network (CNN)-based scheme, named csiNet, and its derivatives were respectively proposed in \cite{csinet1,csinet2,csinet3} to reduce the feedback signaling overhead and improve the feedback accuracy. {As for the precoding design, the authors of \cite{DL_pre1,DL_pre2,DL_pre3} proposed various types of DL-based precoding schemes, and the authors of \cite{RSMA_DL1} utilized deep reinforcement learning technique to solve the power allocation problem in RSMA-based LEO satellite networks.} These data-driven DL-based schemes do not rely on existing model-based schemes and are capable of learning and optimizing communication transmission strategies directly from training samples.

-In contrast to the aforementioned data-driven DL-based schemes, model-driven DL offers better interpretability, faster convergence, and higher resistance to overfitting by combining conventional model-based schemes with DL.
-Specifically, \cite{SMV_LAMP} proposed a learnable AMP (LAMP) network by introducing learnable parameters to the conventional AMP algorithm, while \cite{Ma_JSAC} further considered a multicarrier based multiple-measurement-vectors (MMV) scenario and proposed an MMV-LAMP network.
-Besides, the authors of \cite{DL_unfloding1,DL_unfloding2} unfolded the conventional WMMSE-based precoding algorithm and introduced learnable parameters to achieve better performance.
+{Besides, model-driven DL techniques have also attracted a lot of attention in the field of communications in recent years.
+Specifically, model-driven DL is characterized by the construction of neural networks based on the expert knowledge from traditional model-based solutions.
+Unlike purely data-driven DL solutions, model-driven DL solutions offer better interpretability, predictability, generalization, and faster convergence by introducing expert knowledge.
+Compared to traditional model-based solutions, model-driven DL solutions introduce DL trainable parameters to mitigate the performance loss caused by model mismatch.} Specifically, \cite{SMV_LAMP} proposed a learnable AMP (LAMP) network by introducing learnable parameters into the conventional AMP algorithm, while \cite{Ma_JSAC} further considered a multicarrier based multiple-measurement-vectors (MMV) scenario and proposed an MMV-LAMP network.
+Also, the authors of \cite{DL_unfloding1,DL_unfloding2} unfolded the conventional WMMSE-based precoding algorithm and introduced learnable parameters to achieve better performance. {Besides, the authors of \cite{RSMA_DL2} proposed a model-driven DL-based RSMA receiver.}